Stop your cat spraying and soiling in the house

-Changing the consistency of the litter, or changing to a scented type, may put the cat off using it.
+Changing the consistency of the litter, or changing to a scented type, may put your cat off using it.
 Many cats prefer fine-grain litter with the consistency of sand.
-If you want to change the type of litter, mix the new one in gradually over a week or so to gauge the cat’s reaction.
+If you want to change the type of litter, mix the new one in gradually over a week or so to gauge your cat’s reaction.

 Position of the litter tray

 If the tray is positioned in the open where your dog, children or other cats disturb it, your cat may feel too vulnerable to use it and seek a more secure spot behind the sofa.